Is a Doctor of Physical Therapy Degree Worth It?

 2. Physical Therapy Has a Positive Job Outlook

 When you’re investing time and money into a graduate degree program at a physical therapy school in Dallas, you want to know that you’re making the right move in the long term.
+With a DPT, your career outlook is overwhelmingly positive.

 While the average physical therapist salary varies by geographical location and is subject to the variable costs of a physical therapy session, the median annual salary for a PT is $95,620.
 Even those in the bottom tenth percentile of the field—typically recent graduates—can earn a median salary of $61,930 per year.